A Teacher's Guide to Distance Learning

 At the end of long days in the classroom, it is difficult for teachers to drive to a university or other facility for inservice credit or to pursue an advanced degree.
 Through distance learning technologies, the staff development programs can be delivered to the teachers' school or home.
 Some universities offer entire Master's and Doctoral programs via distance learning technologies.Example:

 Ms. Brown enjoyed her position as a third grade teacher, and her "job" as a mother of two small children.
-Through the Learn From A Distance program at USF, she was also able to attend college and work on her Master's degree.
+Through the distance learning program at a state university, she was also able to attend college and work on her Master's degree.
 The courses were offered through the Internet, and she was able to work at the time, place, and space that was best for her.

 - Introduction